sapphirepp/sapphirepp/doc/pages/examples/parallel-shock.md

 @snippet{lineno} examples/parallel-shock/config.h Dimension

-Next, we need to specify which parts of the VFP equation are present in out problem.
+Next, we need to specify which parts of the VFP equation are present in our problem.
 Here, we have the full VFP equation,

 $$